freerange/site/soups/weeknotes/week-169.markdown

 It was the quietest of weeks...
 -----------

 Half of the team were out of the office this week.
 [Tom][] spent a well-deserved week off relaxing in Cornwall.
-He's yet to resurface so I can only assume that he's either died of a clotted-cream induced heart attack, or decided rally around the [cause for independence](http://en.wikipedia.org/wiki/Cornish_nationalism).
+He's yet to resurface so I can only assume that he's either died of a clotted-cream induced heart attack, or decided to rally around the [cause for independence](http://en.wikipedia.org/wiki/Cornish_nationalism).
 I'm sure we'll find out which soon.

 ### Mocha

-[James M][] managed to [make a change to mocha](https://github.com/floehopper/mocha/pull/75) that he's been trying to make for a long time, which fixes a number of issues and means the build passes on ruby 1.9.
+[James M][] managed to [make a change to mocha](https://github.com/floehopper/mocha/pull/75) that he's been trying to make for a long time, which fixes a number of issues and means the build passes on Ruby 1.9.
 Having achieved that, he promptly hopped over [La Manche](http://en.wikipedia.org/wiki/English_Channel) to Normandy for the rest of the week to induldge in cheese, wine, garlic, and narrowly avoid an accidental horse bourguignon.

 That left just [Chris][] and [I][James A] holding the fort in the office.
 We like to call ourselves _The A-Team_, but don't tell Tom or James M.